 Child custody issues truly do represent emotionally challenging and legally complicated matters.
 Legal representation is wise in order for a parent to be able to effectively maneuver through this type of Queens Family Court matter.

-Issues involving child custody in New York are decided based on a consideration of what is in the best interests of a child.
+Issues involving child custody in New York are decided based on a consideration of what is in the interests of a child.
 This requires the Family Court to review a variety of issues and factors.
 For example, the Family Court will examine the physical and mental health of the parents and the child in making a custody determination.

 Other factors considered by the court can include the living situation of the parents.
 In addition, the court is likely to examine which parent is most likely to encourage regular parenting time if he or she is awarded primary physical custody of a child.